Esbe Logo

 Esbe Emblem

 The ESBE logo uses the MicroSquare Bold Extended typeface, which resembles the Microgramma Bold Extended.
 The main features of these two fonts are the wide lines extended forward, bold glyphs, and lack of serifs.
-This is a rather colorful sign in color, dominated by rich shades of red (closer to burgundy) and two subtones of blue (saturated and light).
+This is a rather colorful sign, dominated by rich shades of red (closer to burgundy) and two subtones of blue (saturated and light).
 They are also complemented by black and white, which acts as a background.